10 Signs of Burnout: How to Prevent the Great Resignation in Your Organization

 One technique to increase loyalty is to be aware of the signs of burnout amongst your staff.

 Employee burnout happens when work stress reaches a level where it becomes a chronic mental health issue.
-It is common for business owners to treat these problems as personal, one-off issues rather than a broader organizational challenge.
+It is common for business owners to treat these problems as personal, one-off issues rather than a broader organizational challenge, often resorting to an online therapy session as a quick fix.
 This mentality is a tremendous mistake.

 The actual cost of burnout can be even worse for a business due to low productivity, high absenteeism, and losing its best talent.
 A great place to start is leaders acknowledging their role in creating workplace stress in the first place.